 Updated March 2023 Below are eight case studies showcasing how our Kafka experts have supported clients with Kafka challenges.
 These case studies cover a variety of fields and highlight the vast applications for Kafka across industries.
 Learn about Kafka support Information Security CHALLENGE: Client needs to monitor all servers, devices, applications, and laptops in this … Continue reading Kafka Case Studies

-Updated July 2022 In this post we will compare Apache Kafka and the Confluent Kafka Platform, describing what they have in common and what sets them apart.
+Updated August 2023 In this post we will compare Apache Kafka and the Confluent Kafka Platform, describing what they have in common and what sets them apart.
 What is Confluent Kafka and Apache Kafka?
-Apache Kafka is an open source message broker that provides high throughput, high availability, and low latency.
-Apache Kafka can be … Continue reading Comparing Confluent Kafka and Apache Kafka
+Apache Kafka is a free, open source message broker that provides high throughput, high availability, and low latency.
+Apache Kafka can … Continue reading Comparing Confluent Kafka and Apache Kafka

 Updated July 2022 Taking a break from Kafka optimization posts to get back to the basics of Apache Kafka and define fundamental Kafka concepts.
 Kafka Definitions: A Primer for Apache Kafka Fundamentals Kafka Producer.
 A Kafka producer is a standalone application, or addition to your application, that sends data to Kafka broker(s).
 Kafka Broker.
 A … Continue reading Kafka Definitions

 Updated August 2023 Kafka Consumer’s Role.
 The role of the Kafka consumer is to read data from Kafka.
 Kafka consumer optimization can help avoid errors and increase performance of your application.
 While the focus of this blog post is on the consumer, we will also review several broker configurations which affect the performance of consumers.
 Top … Continue reading Kafka Consumer Optimization